-Sacramento Regional Transit Real Estate
+Sacramento Regional Transit Real Estate and Permits

 The Real Estate Department administers a district-wide program for right-of-way acquisition, asset management, Transit Oriented Development (TOD) and joint development related projects in support of SacRT's mission, vision and values by: Acquiring sites for transit facilities and support activities, responsibly managing SacRT's property, disposing of property no longer needed for operational purposes, and providing community value and improving the passenger experience through station activation, joint development and TOD activities.

-Asset Management
+Asset Management and Permits

-Asset Management functions include: Property management of SacRT's property and light rail right of way; generation and collection of income through the issuance of: Right of Entries, Permits, Leases and Licenses, for uses such as, roadway crossings, utility installations, fiber optics and other secondary uses; as well as, disposition sale of excess and surplus property.
+Asset Management functions include: Property management of SacRT's property and light rail right of way; generation and collection of income through the issuance of: Right of Entries, Permits, Leases and Licenses, for uses such as, rail crossings, utility installations, fiber optics and other secondary uses; as well as, disposition sale of excess and surplus property.

 Click for PDF's of the following documents:

-Permit Fee Structure
+Utility Permit Fee Structure

 Transit Oriented Development